Guy III of Spoleto: Legacy

+At the time of his return to Italy, Guy had introduced himself as an adventurer, accompanied by fortune-seekers.
+His actions in regards to the nobility and clergy sought to legitimise his brisk rise to power, to the point that his motto, Renovatio Regni Francorum, inspired even higher ambitions than the ones he had already achieved.

 Guy's power never extended over much beyond his hereditary lands, which offered a stark illustration of the fact that the imperial title, with its pretensions of universal rule, had by the end of the ninth century become merely a token of the pope's favour, to be fought over by various Italian nobles.
 He did not even firmly control the north of Italy, battling other claimants over the throne for much of his reign.
 He did try to maintain the Carolingian tradition and issue capitularies as former emperors had.
 In 891, he demanded the traditional service in the army of all arimanni, whether they owned land or not.